 - Most professional services sites cost between $35K and $250K.

-- Even if you aren’t ready now, plan to incorporate it in the near future.
+- Even if you aren’t ready now, plan to incorporate a content marketing strategy in the near future.
 Content marketing is here to stay.

 - RFPs actually make it harder to find a good fit.
 Why?
-First, you may not know up front if you are asking the right questions.
-Most RFPs get them wrong, are over specific, or overly general.
-Second, they make it difficult to identify what makes a responding firm unique.
-You see, RFPs make it hard to evaluate a firm’s intangibles — their personality, true expertise and other important attributes.
-And third, many great firms simply won’t respond to RFPs.
-They get better results when they can make their case directly to prospective clients.
+First, you may not know upfront if you are asking the right questions.
+Most RFPs get them wrong, are overly specific, or overly general.

 Choosing an Agency

 If you aren’t developing your website in-house, you’ll want to find a great web partner.
 Take a critical look at their portfolio.
-Have they worked for clients like you?
 Do they understand your industry, or will you need to educate them?
 Then talk to them.
 Ask how they keep from going over budget.
-What is their approach to website design process, and what role will your new site play in your overall marketing strategy?
-And ask if they use data, research or benchmarks to inform their recommendations and design decisions.
+What is their approach to website design and what role will your new site play in your overall marketing strategy?
+And ask if they use data, research, or benchmarks to inform their recommendations.

 If possible, spend some time with the agency.
-Get to know the folks you’ll be working with.
 For an extended project like a website, finding a good cultural fit is just as important as a team’s technical chops.
 Finally, be sure to call the agency’s references to gather a variety of perspectives on the firm’s expertise and service.

 Congratulations!
 You’ve selected an agency – now what?

 Now the real fun begins!
 Your agency will take your team through a carefully crafted website design process.
-Each web firm has their own take on this process, but most of these processes are similar to the one we use here at Hinge, which I outline below.
+Each web firm has its own take on this process, but most of these processes are similar to the one we use here at Hinge, outlined below.